brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - Java 18/19 is has some incompatibilities.
 At this time, I recommend using 17.

-- Java tweaks improve server performance and client stuttering, but they don't boost average client FPS much.
+- Java tweaks improve server performance and client stuttering, but they don't boost average client FPS much (if at all).
 For that, running correct/up-to-date graphics drivers and performance mods is far more important: https://github.com/NordicGamerFE/usefulmods

 - This guide assumes you have a little spare RAM when running Minecraft.
 If your setup is RAM constrained, try removing the following arguments:  `-XX:NmethodSweepActivity=1 -XX:ReservedCodeCacheSize=400M -XX:NonNMethodCodeHeapSize=12M -XX:ProfiledCodeHeapSize=194M -XX:NonProfiledCodeHeapSize=194M`